domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 I can't say I'm outraged.
 Other people do worse.
 Of course, there are many mathematicians who are more or less honest.
 But almost all of them are conformists.
 They are more or less honest, but they tolerate those who are not honest...It is not people who break ethical standards who are regarded as aliens.
 It is people like me who are isolated. --Grigori Perelman, Russian Mathematician

 Politics is the art of controlling your environment. --Dr. Hunter S. Thompson, American Journalist and Author, Motif of the Freak Power Party, and later in The Great Shark Hunt (1979)

+I took bipolar medication last night to have a normal conversation and turn alien into English.
+(My philosophical paraphrase: My brain translates alien into English.) --Kanye West, American rapper and songwriter, in the documentary, Jeen-yuhs